top of page

 [Your name]

-If You Feel Like It's Better To Part Ways
+If You Feel Like It's Better To Part Ways:

-Sometimes, even after you have taken all the necessary steps and communicated your expectations to your client, something still doesn't feel right.
-Maybe your client continues to ignore the boundaries you've set, or continue to make late payments, or just maybe just opening a Slack message from them makes you feel sick to your stomach (I've felt this one before!)
+Maybe your client continues to ignore the boundaries you've set, or continues to make late payments, or just maybe just opening a Slack message from them makes you feel sick to your stomach (I've felt this one before!)

 When you've exhausted all other means, and still don't feel like you have a positive working relationship, it may be time to let your client go.
-It may be a tough call, but will be beneficial to you in the long term.
-Here are a few tips:
+It's a difficult decision to make, but trust me when I say it will be beneficial to you in the long term.

-5. Set expectations - be clear and direct with your client so they know what to expect next.
+Set expectations - be clear and direct with your client so they know what to expect next.
 What date will your contract be terminating?
 Are you in the middle of a project?
 When will be the last time they will be able to contact you?
 Make sure to include all the pertinent information in an email or Offboarding Packet.